FlowFuse/flowfuse/docs/admin/sso/ldap.md

 LDAP implementations can also be used to group users

-To enable tis option, select the `Manage roles using group assertions` in the SSO configuration.
+To enable this option, select the `Manage roles using group assertions` in the SSO configuration.

 The following configuration options should then be set: